NathanaelA/nativescript-dom/README.md

      someButton.classList.add('hidden');
   }

-  // Although   someButton.classList.toggle('hidden');    would be equivelent to the 5 lines above.
+  // someButton.classList.toggle('hidden');    would be equivelent to the 5 lines above.
 ```

+## Thanks & Contributors

+- Brad Martin - For the TS Typings